Venous Reflux Disease Treatment in Hackensack, NJ

 While venous reflux disease itself is not commonly fatal, its symptoms often increase the risks of a wide variety of other diseases.
 Many of these diseases, such as thrombophlebitis, can be fatal.
 Without proper treatment, venous reflux disease can become debilitating.
 With diligent treatment and monitoring, however, many patients experience dramatic symptom relief.

 Request more information about venous reflux disease today.
-Call (972) 961-4300 or contact Lone Star Surgery online.
+Call (201) 806-6099 or contact Medwell Orthopedics & Functional Medicine for Men & Women online.